-DALTON INPUT Run integrals, wave function, and response .RUN RESPONS \WAVE FUNCTIONS .HF Input for the response program RESPONSE Input for cubic response calculation CUBTC .DIPLNX Only consider x-comp. of dipole moment .BFREQ Two frequencies for B operator 0.0 0.0592 Frequencies in atomic units .CFREQ One frequency for C operator 1 0.0 .DFREQ One frequency for D operator 1 0.0 .THCLR Threshold for linear response equations 1.0D-5 END OF DALTON INPUT
+DALTON INPUT .RUN RESPONSE .DIRECT WAVE FUNCTIONS .HF Run integrals, wave function, and response Not required for parallel calculations

+RESPONSE Input for the response module

+CUBIC Input for cubic response calculation

+.DTPI.NX Only consider x-comp. of dipole moment

+.BFREQ Two frequencies for B operator

+2 Two Troquencies for B operator

+0.0 0.0592 Frequencies in atomic units

+.CFREQ One frequency for C operator

+1

+0.0

+.DFREQ One frequency for D operator

+1

+0.0

+.THCLR Threshold for linear response equations

+THCLR 1.0D-5 Threshold for linear response equations

-5.2 General structure of the DALTON.INP file
+5.2.4 General structure of the DALTON.
+INP file

 The input is divided into modules, which in turn are further divided into submodules.
-The modules contain the input to the different sections that constitute the DALTON2011 program package.
+The modules contain the input to the different sections that constitute the Dalton program.
 There exists four such sections corresponding to respectively the integral evaluation, the choice of wave function, the choice of static properties and finally the choice of dynamic properties.
 For each of these sections there exists a module with a name started by two stars, that is: